-Press these keys in sequence: To do this: 2 Selects the Fly a Blimp example from the menu.
+in sequence: 2 Selects the Fly a Blimp example from the menu.
 This example displays an animated blimp with a message about the debugger. spacebar Pressing any key continues the EXAMPLE program once the blimp message is done.
 But the next step for the EXAMPLE program is line 269 where you had set the breakpoint.
 The debugger takes control and returns to the debugger screen display with the highlight bar at line 269, the current execution point.
 At this point, execution of the EXAMPLE program is suspended, and the debugger is back in control.